olcf/olcf-user-docs/software/software-news.rst

 Frontier: System Software Update (February 18, 2025)
 ----------------------------------------------------

-The Frontier system is upgraded to a new version of the system software stack.
+The Frontier system was upgraded to a new version of the system software stack.

 .. warning:: **Codes should be rebuilt** prior to running following the upgrade due to the OS and software changes.